 Discussion: The GPU EIR determined that the potential for impacts to recreational facilities or development which would require the construction or expansion of recreational facilities which might have an adverse physical effect on the environment resulting from implementation of the General Plan to be less than significant.
 However, impacts to neighborhood and regional parks or other recreational facilities were considered to be significant and unavoidable due to the population and housing increase projected under the GPU which would increase the demands on Stanislaus County parks and recreational facilities.
-If approved, each parcel could be improved with one single-family dwelling, one accessory dwelling unit, and one junior accessory dwelling unit in accordance with the R-A zoning district.
-However, this project is not anticipated to increase demands for recreational facilities and is not required to dedicate park land or pay in lieu fees as it is not a subdivision map.
+If approved, each parcel will be able to maintain one single-family dwelling, one accessory dwelling unit (ADU), and one junior accessory dwelling unit (JADU) in accordance with the A-2 zoning district.
+However, this project is not anticipated to increase demands for recreational facilities.
 Accordingly, the potential impacts to recreation are considered to be consistent with those evaluated in the GPU EIR.